TARGET DECK: MED::I::Signaling Pathways in Health and Disease::Metabolic Biochemistry::05 - Glycogen Metabolism

 1. Irreversibility — PPi hydrolysis drives the reaction forward

-2. good leaving group for nucleophilic attack
+2. A good leaving group for nucleophilic attack

 EnzymeReaction